10 Finance and Accounting Skills

 2. Interpersonal skills

-These days, any perception that a career in finance involves simply crunching numbers has been replaced by the reality that positions require workers to deal with clients and workplace teams every day.
+These days, any perception that a career in finance means sitting in a cubicle and crunching numbers has been replaced by the reality that positions require workers to deal with clients and workplace teams every day.

 For accounting and finance professionals, the ability to build successful relationships is critical for success.
 When looking at two equally qualified hires, interpersonal skills are often the point of difference.